pangjin-tan/pangjin-tan.github.io/_pages/about.md

+---
+permalink: /
+title: "Academic Pages is a ready-to-fork GitHub Pages template for academic personal websites"
+author_profile: true
+redirect_from:
+  - /about/
+  - /about.html
+---

 My research focuses on designing incentive mechanisms and developing computationally efficient techniques in collaborative logistics.
-Specifically, I apply cooperative game theory and propose solution approaches for solving optimization problems in designing marketplace for freight forwarders
+Specifically, I apply cooperative game theory and propose solution approaches for solving optimization problems in designing marketplace for freight forwarders.

 <!--
 ---